 An enthusiastic supporter of new music, he has collaborated with and performed music by composers such as Aaron Jay Kernis, Kenneth Frazelle, Marc Andre Dalbavie, Kenji Bunch, and Paul Chihara.
 His world premiere performance of the Chihara re-orchestration of Chopin's Piano Concerto No. 1, with the Milwaukee Symphony under the baton of Andreas Delfs, was met with great critical attention and acclaim.

-As educator and teacher, Mr Wolfram is a long-standing member of the piano faculty of the Eastern Music Festival in North Carolina, and a regular featured guest at the Colorado College Music Festival in Colorado Springs, Colorado.
-He also teaches a performance class at the acclaimed Manhattan School of Music.
+As educator and teacher, Mr. Wolfram is a long-standing member of the piano faculty of the Eastern Music Festival in North Carolina, and a regular featured guest at the Colorado College Music Festival in Colorado Springs, Colorado.
+He also teaches a performance class and a chamber music class at the acclaimed Manhattan School of Music.

 In print and other media Wolfram was the focus of a full chapter in Joseph Horowitz's book, The Ivory Trade: Music and the Business of Music at the Van Cliburn International Piano Competition.
 On television, he was a featured pianist in the documentary of the 1986 Tchaikovsky International Piano Competition.

-A graduate of The Juilliard School, William Wolfram resides in New York City with his wife and two daughters and is a Yamaha artist.
+A graduate of the Juilliard School, William Wolfram resides in New York City with his wife and two daughters and is a Yamaha